-It seems like only yesterday we had our first conversation with Alexa, a personal assistant built in to the $179 Amazon Echo (£150, around AU$230).
-The conversation wasn't very deep, but they got a good laugh asking Alexa stupid questions, having her shuffle music and asking about mundane topics like the weather or the time.
+Back in 2014, when we had our first conversation with Alexa, a personal assistant built in to the $179 Amazon Echo (£150, around AU$230), it wasn't very deep.
+Instead we ended up asking Alexa stupid questions, having her shuffle music and asking about mundane topics like the weather or the time.
 The earliest conversations were simple, almost child-like.

-As the months went on the conversations got deeper as the team at Amazon added more functionality.
+As the months went on, the conversations got deeper as the team at Amazon added more functionality and Alexa became smarter and more helpful.
 Soon we could talk about sports, or what we had coming up on our calendar.
 Alexa could give sporting scores, or tell us how we were already late for a meeting.

 It wasn't much longer before Alexa could read audiobooks, play our favorite podcasts and control some of the other smart devices in our homes.
 You can now ask Alexa about where you should go for Chinese food, or when the grocery store closes thanks to Yelp integration.
 Alexa can even now play music from services other than Amazon Prime like Spotify or Pandora in the US.

-All this is a way to say that we've seen the Amazon Echo grow up from a novelty to an actually semi-intelligent AI.
+We’re watched Amazon Echo grow up from a novelty to a smart AI over the past few years.
 We've used products for years – iPods or Xboxs for example – but this is the first time that we've witnessed something evolve so much without ever needing a guiding hand.

-It's clear that Amazon Echo is something you don't know you want until you have it, and something you don't miss until it's gone.
+If you’re still not convinced, we’ve heard many people say that Amazon Echo is something you don't know you want until you have it, and something you don't miss until it's gone.
+So with that in mind, find out what we thought of the Amazon Echo when we first got our hands on it.

 It's easy to mistake the Echo for a portable dehumidifier.
 It's all matte black exterior and 9.25 x 3.27 inch cylindrical shape gives it the kind of camouflage you'd expect from an appliance.